1972 through 1973

 7-20-73, source 2

-Boston Cream Pie (Empress Valley, 4cd), Wild and Relatively Mellow (Badgeholders), & Wreckage In Boston: Wrecks Havoc (Tarantura2000)
+Boston 1973 (no label), Boston Cream Pie (Empress Valley, 4cd), Take It Easy (Tarantura2000, original and reissue), Wild and Relatively Mellow (Badgeholders), & Wreckage In Boston: Wrecks Havoc (Tarantura2000)

 Empress Valley mixes in source one to complete Rain Song.
 They miss the available introduction and extra four minutes of tape after the show.

-LZ Rider (Tarantura), LZ Rhoder (Thin Men), On the Rhode Again (Image Quality), & There's So Much More Sound To Hear (Empress Valley)
+LZ Rider (Tarantura), LZ Rhoder (Thin Men), On the Rhode Again (Image Quality), Providence 1973 (no label), & There’s So Much More Sound To Hear (Empress Valley)

 Thin Men is copied from Tarantura.
 However, it excludes the last 7 seconds of audience noise found at the end of each of the Tarantura discs.